 - Loosen the wheel nuts with a spanner (or undo the quick release bolts if your bike has those instead).
 Check that the inner tube is deflated.

 - Grab the wheel on the opposite side to the valve.
 Insert the flat end of a tyre lever into the gap, then hook the other end onto a spoke.

 - Move the tyre around about 4-5 inches and do the same again with a second lever, working your way round the whole tyre using two or three levers.

-- Find where the puncture is.
-Either listen for air or put the tube in some water and look for bubbles.
+- Find where the puncture is, either by listening for air or putting the tube in some water and looking for bubbles.
 Mark the hole with the crayon.